-01 Feb Embrace The Bots: AI, AR, VR and Chatbots
+01 Feb Embracing Bots in Marketing: AI, AR, VR and Chatbots

 I know, I know… machines are taking over the world.
-But successful marketing in 2019 and beyond will increasingly rely on ‘bots.’
+But in 2019 and beyond, successful businesses will be embracing bots in marketing.
 Don’t fight it.

 Here are some practical examples of how technological advancement, artificial intelligence and automation can amp up your reach and appeals.